othiym23/packard-model/README.md

 - `optional.path` and `optional.stats`: The elements necessary for the constructor to create the `AudioFile` for you.
 If you want to use this, both must be included.
 - `optional.cuesheet`: A `Cuesheet`.

+### singletrack.getSize(bs)
+Return the total size, in blocks (with block size specified by `bs`), of the file associated with the track underlying the album.

 ### singletrack.dump()
 Produce a human-readable representation of the metadata associated with the album.